karimz1/imgcompress/ReadMe.md

 ### **Pinned Release (X.Y.Z)**

-A snapshot of a specific ``stable`` imgcompress version that <strong>never updates</strong>.
+A snapshot of a specific ``stable`` version that <strong>never updates</strong>.
-Use pinned versions if you want <strong>predictable behavior</strong> or want to stay on a version you liked.
+Ideal for reproducible deployments or sticking to a version you trust.

-Most users should still use ``latest``, but pinned versions give you full control.
+Most users should still choose latest.

 ### **Nightly (nightly)**

-For users who want to test the newest updates, dependency changes, and upcoming features.
+For testing the newest changes, dependency bumps, and experimental updates.

-⚠️ Nightly builds can include experimental changes and may break — think of it as a <strong>public beta</strong>.
+⚠️ Nightly builds may break — think of it as a <strong>public beta</strong>.

-## ❓Why imgcompress?

-Ever been frustrated by juggling multiple programs just to convert or compress images?
-**Me too.** I’m **Karim Zouine**, and I built **Imgcompress** as a one-stop solution to compress, convert and resize images—locally, inside Docker, on any OS, with no privacy worries.

-### ✨ Feature Overview

-Ever needed to turn a vector graphic—or even a full Photoshop PSD—into a clean, optimized JPEG in seconds?
-That’s exactly what imgcompress does: fast, simple, and ridiculously flexible.

-📱 Instant HEIC → Anything
-Convert iPhone HEIC/HEIF photos to JPEG, PNG and more—instantly, with zero plugins or extra apps all using imgcompress web interface.

-🖼️ Universal convert + resize
-Feed imgcompress almost any format Pillow understands, PSD, TIFF, PNG, JPEG, ICO, etc.—and convert it to JPEG, PNG, ICO more.

-Ideal for thumbnails, favicons, hero images, and size-specific assets.

-⚙️ Pixel-perfect quality control
-Choose exact JPEG quality (1–100), enable lossless PNG, or generate multiple variants for testing size vs clarity.

-🚀 Multi-core batch processing
-Drop a single file or an entire directory—imgcompress automatically parallelizes work across CPU cores for maximum speed.

-🛠️ Script-friendly CLI
-Perfect for automation: run from Bash, cron, Node, Python, CI pipelines—process thousands or millions of images with consistent flags and behavior.

-🔄 Log formats for humans and machines
-Human-readable by default; flip --json-output to integrate with dashboards, tests, monitoring, or ETL pipelines.

-📦 Runs anywhere Docker runs
-Same image on Linux, macOS, Windows (WSL2), x86_64, ARM64—local or in production.
+___

 ## 🛠️ Scriptable CLI — Advanced Guide

-Need to crunch **millions** of images?
-Fire up the CLI, no limits, fully scriptable.
+Need to crunch **thousands or millions** of images?
+Use the CLI:

-**Single File Processing:**
+**Single File**

 ``` bash
 docker run --rm \